Two decades

 through platforms.

 The early 2000s were the good years for tinkerers.
-PHP-Nuke and osCommerce were how you learned to ship on the open web.
-I went deep on Joomla for the better part of a decade — contributing to the project, organizing its community, and eventually crossing over into the WordPress orbit that swallowed everything.
+Open-source CMS platforms were the closest thing we had to a universal starter kit, and PHP-Nuke and osCommerce were how you learned to ship real projects on the open web.
+I went deep on Joomla for the better part of a decade, contributing code to the project, organizing its community around releases and events, and eventually crossing over into the WordPress orbit that quietly swallowed everything in its path.

-The through-line is community — the conferences, the summits, the group chats where the industry actually decides what happens next.
+The through-line is community, the conferences, the hallway conversations, and the group chats where the industry actually decides what happens next.
+The technology changes; the people pointing it in the right direction stay the same.

 § 02Chronicle